mattn/vim-vfs/README.md

 }
 ```

-The content should be encoded as `UTF-8` always.
-If you use non UTF-8 encodings, you must convert encoding with use `iconv()`.
+The content should be encoded as `&encoding` always.
+So if you use DBCS(double byte character set) encodings, and the content have UTF-8, it will lost some bytes when read the file.
 If the content is binary, object have list of strings which way is used on `systemlist()`.

 ```
 {